ZBiener/home-assistant.config/README.md

 This repository contains configuration files for a Home Assistant installation on a RaspberryPi 3B, running Hassio operating system.

+Basic functionality includes:
++ Geolocation of two phones
++ Periodic running of robot vacuums, when no one is home or at specified times
++ Motion and door sensor alerts, converted from radio frequency signals
++ 'Feed' tracking of changes in the above entities
++ Main settings (vacuum periods, alerts on motion, etc.) are user configurable.

 The config depends on:
 + A basic installation of Hassio
 + The following add-ons: